-Miller's divergence of opinion premium hypothesis predicts that in the presence of shortselling constraints (i) high (low) divergence of opinion stocks earn low (high) future returns; and (ii) the return difference between high dispersion and low dispersion stocks is higher when shortsale constraints are high than when short-sale constraints are low.
+Miller's divergence of opinion premium hypothesis predicts that in the presence of short-selling constraints i) high (low) divergence of opinion stocks earn low (high) future returns, and ii) the return difference between high dispersion and low dispersion stocks is higher when short-sale constraints are high than when short-sale constraints are low.
 We test Miller's predictions accounting for both the impact and the severity of short-selling constraints.
-Since stock returns are likely to be affected by short-sale constraints and their binding nature, we examine the impact of divergence of opinion on future stock returns by simultaneously sorting stocks on short-selling constraints and dispersion.19 We control for the effects of short-sale constraints using four alternative proxies: size (SIZE), institutional ownership (IO), a short-sale costs index (SSCI), and relative short interest (RSI).
-To evaluate the severity of short-selling constraints we examine whether the relation between stock returns and dispersion varies across different short-selling quintile categories.
+Since stock returns are likely to be affected by short-sale constraints and their binding nature, we examine the impact of divergence of opinion on future stock returns by simultaneously sorting stocks on short-selling constraints and dispersion.18 We control for the effects of short-sale constraints using four alternative proxies: SIZE, IO, SSCI, and RSI.
+To evaluate the severity of short-selling constraints, we examine whether the relation between stock returns and dispersion varies across different short-selling quintile categories.